-- An emphasis "sustainable systems for agricultural production" and not just "sustainable practices" in its research, education and extension activities concerning climate change. - Increased emphasis on systems approaches to risk management (such as RMA's Whole Farm Revenue Protection crop insurance program). - Comprehensive, whole farm conservation planning in NRCS working lands and easement conservation programs. - Substantial reform of USDA commodity and crop insurance programs with the long-term goal of reorienting our farm safety net system from overproduction, specialization, and environmental harm to a new safety net that puts farmers and climate smart agriculture first.
+- An emphasis on "sustainable systems for agricultural production" and not just "sustainable practices" in its research, education, and extension activities concerning climate change. - Increased emphasis on systems approaches to risk management (such as the Risk Management Agency's (RMA) Whole Farm Revenue Protection crop insurance program). - Comprehensive, whole-farm conservation planning in NRCS working lands and easement conservation programs. - Substantial reform of USDA commodity and crop insurance programs with the long-term goal of reorienting our farm safety net system from overproduction, specialization, and environmental harm to a new safety net that puts farmers and climate-smart agriculture first.

-1.10 Adopt a new permanent easement component specifically addressed to C sequestration and GHG mitigation within the Conservation Reserve Program, including the Grassland Option.
+1.10 Adopt a new permanent easement component specifically addressed to C sequestration and GHG mitigation within the Conservation Reserve Program (CRP), including the Grassland Option.

-This approach will take full advantage of the potential for CRP to support highly effective C-sequestering and climate-mitigating practices such as forest buffers and other permanent vegetative covers.
+This approach will take full advantage of the potential for CRP to support highly effective C-sequestering and climatemitigating practices such as forest buffers and other permanent vegetative covers.

-1.11 Place an emphasis within Value-Added Producer Grants (VAPG) -- under the new Local Agriculture Market Program (LAMP) -- on awards that help farmers create new markets for third and fourth rotational crops for row crop systems (including perennials) that promote soil health and increase SOM and SOC.
+1.11 Place an emphasis within Value-Added Producer Grants (VAPG) - under the new Local Agriculture Market Program (LAMP) - on awards that help farmers create new markets for third and fourth rotational crops for row crop systems (including perennials) that promote soil health and increase soil organic matter (SOM) and SOC.

-Feasibility and working capital grants through the VAPG program to support new markets and midtier value chains for new uses for existing crops (e.g., oats, alfalfa) or for new emerging crops (e.g., kernza, pennyroyal) could accelerate farmer-owned approaches to more diversified and climate friendly cropping systems.
+Feasibility and working capital grants through the VAPG program to support new markets and mid-tier value chains for new uses for existing crops (e.g., oats, alfalfa) or for new emerging crops (e.g., kernza, pennyroyal) could accelerate farmer-owned approaches to more diversified and climate friendly cropping systems.
 The results of such a new emphasis could be improved farm income, higher levels of entrepreneurship, and new viable production systems that enhance climate mitigation and adaptation.